icewatch-io/Icebox/README.md

 ### Icepick

-Icepick "picks" away at network segmentation checks -- it is designed to continuously verify network segmentation.
-You configure a list of network endpoints which should not be accessible from the network in which Icebox is deployed.
+Icepick "picks" away at network segmentation checks -- it is designed to continuously verify network connectivity, or lack of connectivity, to TCP endpoints.
+You configure a list of network endpoints which should not be accessible from the network in which the Icebox is deployed.
 Every 60-90 seconds, Icepick will attempt to establish a TCP connection with the endpoints and will notify you if any of the connections succeed.

 You can also configure Icepick to alert when a given endpoint is NOT accessible, sort of like an uptime check.